- About HHR

-The general guidelines in this document serve as a supplement to the journal’s editorial style guide.
-Please refer to both documents in preparing your manuscript for journal submission.
+These general guidelines serve as a supplement to the journal’s editorial style guide.
+Please refer to both documents when preparing your manuscript for submission.

 When a large, multi-center group has conducted the work, the group should identify the individuals who accept direct responsibility for the manuscript.
 These individuals should fully meet the criteria for authorship.

 When submitting a group author manuscript, the corresponding author should clearly indicate both the preferred citation and all individual authors as well as the group name.
 Other members of the group will be listed in the acknowledgments (see “other contributors” below).
 The National Library of Medicine indexes the group name and the names of individuals that the group has identified as being directly responsible for the manuscript.

 - All persons designated as authors should qualify for authorship, and all those who qualify should be listed.

 - Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.

 - Authorship should not be attributed solely on the basis of acquisition of funding, collection of data, or general supervision of the research group.

 - A “guarantor” should be identified to take responsibility for the integrity of the work as a whole, from inception to published article.
 The name of this person will be published.

 - The order of authorship on the by-line is a joint decision of the co-authors.
 Authors should be prepared to explain the order in which authors are listed.

 All contributors who do not meet the criteria for authorship should be listed in an acknowledgments section, including those who provide: